nukemberg/we-need-to-talk-about-limits/slides.md

 - The cloud hasn't eliminated the need for resource management—it's made it more important
 - Limits aren't constraints, they're safeguards
 - Resource-oriented design prevents surprises and enables scale
-- "Unlimited" means you haven't encountered the limit yet